jhamlet/svg-react-loader/README-v0.4.0.md

 composing individual SVGs into larger ones.

-The latest version has been refactored to allow for receiving an SVG/XML string or an [object-tree](#object-tree-api) representing an SVG.
-This allows for other loaders before `svg-react` to alter/update/remove nodes before reaching `svg-react` and not having to convert back to an XML/SVG string.
+The latest version has been refactored to allow for receiving an SVG/XML string or an JSON [object-tree](#object-tree-api) representing an SVG.
+This allows for other loaders before `svg-react` to alter/update/remove nodes before reaching `svg-react`.

 In addition, the new [filters](#filters) API allows for additional ways to modify the generated SVG Component.
-This allows `svg-react` to also be used as a pre-loader (with `filters` and `stringify=false` params) for modifying SVGs before they are acted on by the loader version of `svg-react`.
+This allows `svg-react` to also be used as a pre-loader (with `filters` and `raw=true` params) for modifying SVGs before they are acted on by the loader version of `svg-react`.

 Note
 ----